reidjs/reidjs/README.md

 Easier said than done!

-Best way to reach me is through LinkedIn.
+Best way to reach me is through LinkedIn or my work email.

 <!--
 **reidjs/reidjs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.